-11 Recipient City of Kalamazoo Housing Inspection / Code Enforcement Team Project Name Code Enforcement Project Description The Housing Inspection and Code Enforcement team of the Community Planning and Economic Development Department will work in the CDBG-eligible Census tracts to reduce slum and blight.
-Funding CDBG - \$400,000, Program Income - \$11,000 Consolidated Plan Annual Goals Supported Neighborhood Enhancement Target Areas CDBG-eligible Census tracts 1.00 (Eastside), 2.02 and 3.00 (Northside), 5.00 (Douglas/Stuart), 6.00 (Vine), 9.00 and 10.00 (Edison), and 11.00 (Edison) Target Date of Completion 06/30/2024 Location Description 245 North Rose Street, Suite 100, Kalamazoo, MI 49007 HUD Priority Needs Addressed Neighborhood Improvement Planned Activities The Housing Inspection and Code Enforcement team will contribute to the quality of housing and the aesthetics of neighborhoods through their enforcement efforts in the CDBG-eligible Census tracts.
+Planned Activities The Housing Inspection and Code Enforcement team will contribute to the quality of housing and the aesthetics of neighborhoods through their enforcement efforts in those portions of the CDBG-eligible Census tracts designated as enforcement areas.
 The team will manage the following types of activities: abandoned residential structures; secure and board structures open to casual entry; condemn structures; zoning violations; trash and weeds; issue graffiti violations, and general blight.
 Performance Outcomes The program anticipates that it will issue 1,500 Housing Code violations affecting owner-occupied and rental housing units.
-12 Recipient City of Kalamazoo Housing Inspection / Code Enforcement Team Project Name Demolition Project Description The Housing Inspection and Code Enforcement team will identify structures that are a detriment to public health and safety and then will follow the appropriate steps to have the dangerous buildings demolished.
-Funding CDBG - \$50,000 Consolidated Plan Annual Goals Supported Neighborhood Enhancement Target Areas CDBG-eligible Census tracts 1.00 (Eastside), 2.02 and 3.00 (Northside), 5.00 (Douglas/Stuart), 6.00 (Vine), 9.00 and 10.00 (Edison), and 11.00 (Edison) Target Date of Completion 06/30/2024 Location Description 245 North Rose Street, Suite 100, Kalamazoo, MI 49007

-HUD Priority Needs Addressed Neighborhood Improvement Planned Activities The city's Housing Inspection and Code Enforcement team will identify and demolish dangerous buildings within the CDBG-eligible Census tracts.
+11 Recipient City of Kalamazoo Housing Inspection / Code Enforcement Team Project Name Demolition Project Description The Housing Inspection and Code Enforcement team will identify structures that are a detriment to public health and safety and then will follow the appropriate steps to have the dangerous buildings demolished.
+Funding CDBG - \$50,000 Consolidated Plan Annual Goals Supported Neighborhood Enhancement Target Areas CDBG-eligible Census tracts 1.00 (Eastside), 2.02 and 3.00 (Northside), 5.00 (Douglas/Stuart), 6.00 (Vine), 9.00 and 10.00 (Edison), and 11.00 (Edison) Target Date of Completion 06/30/2025 Location Description 245 North Rose Street, Suite 100, Kalamazoo, MI 49007 HUD Priority Needs Addressed Neighborhood Improvement Planned Activities The city's Housing Inspection and Code Enforcement team will identify and demolish dangerous buildings within the CDBG-eligible Census tracts.
 Performance Outcomes Three buildings will be demolished.
-13 Recipient City of Kalamazoo Community Investment Division Project Name Lead-Based Paint Hazard Control Project Description The Community Investment Division will leverage CDBG funds with the Health Homes lead grant to remediate lead-based paint from owner-occupied homes owned by low-income families, with an emphasis on households with children under the age of six.
-Funding CDBG - \$75,150 Consolidated Plan Annual Goals Supported Affordable Housing Target Areas City-wide, with an emphasis in the CDBG-eligible Census tracts 1.00 (Eastside), 2.02 and 3.00 (Northside), 5.00 (Douglas/Stuart), 6.00 (Vine), 9.00 and 10.00 (Edison), and 11.00 (Edison) Target Date of Completion 06/30/2024 Location Description 245 North Rose Street, Suite 100, Kalamazoo, MI 49007 HUD Priority Needs Addressed Rehabilitation of Existing Units Planned Activities The City of Kalamazoo, in partnership with Kalamazoo Neighborhood Housing Services, Inc. and the Kalamazoo County Health Department, will use this match funding to mitigate and/or abate lead-based paint.
-A total of 120 homes are expected to be remediated over the life of the grant.
+12 Recipient City of Kalamazoo Community Development Division Project Name Lead-Based Paint Hazard Control Project Description The Community Development Division will leverage CDBG funds with the Health Homes lead grant to remediate lead-based paint from owner-occupied homes owned by low-income families, with an emphasis on households with children under the age of six.
+Funding CDBG - \$75,150 Consolidated Plan Annual Goals Supported Affordable Housing

+Target Areas City-wide, with an emphasis in the CDBG-eligible Census tracts 1.00 (Eastside), 2.02 and 3.00 (Northside), 5.00 (Douglas/Stuart), 6.00 (Vine), 9.00 and 10.00 (Edison), and 11.00 (Edison) Target Date of Completion 06/30/2025 Location Description 245 North Rose Street, Suite 100, Kalamazoo, MI 49007 HUD Priority Needs Addressed Rehabilitation of Existing Units Planned Activities The City of Kalamazoo, in partnership with Kalamazoo Neighborhood Housing Services, Inc. will use this match funding to mitigate and/or abate lead-based paint.
+Approximately five homes are expected to be remediated with CDBG funding.
 Performance Outcomes Approximately five homes will receive lead-based paint remediation support with these match dollars.
-14 Recipient City of Kalamazoo Community Investment Division Project Name Neighborhood Enhancement - Public Revitalization Project Project Description The Community Investment Division will work with Public Services or Parks and Recreation and the CDBG-eligible neighborhood associations to provide a public infrastructure improvement that will be an area-wide benefit to the neighborhood.
-Funding CDBG - \$143,017 14 Recipient City of Kalamazoo Community Investment Division
+13 Recipient City of Kalamazoo Community Development Division Project Name Neighborhood Enhancement - Revitalization Project Project Description The Community Development Division will work with Public Services, Parks and Recreation, or the CDBG-eligible neighborhood associations to provide public infrastructure or facility improvement(s) that will be an area-wide benefit to the neighborhood.
+Funding CDBG - \$138,017, CDBG Unallocated - \$45,420.53 Consolidated Plan Annual Goals Supported Neighborhood Enhancement Target Areas CDBG-eligible Census tracts 1.00 (Eastside), 2.02 and 3.00 (Northside), 5.00 (Douglas/Stuart), 6.00 (Vine), 9.00 and 10.00 (Edison), and 11.00 (Edison) Target Date of Completion 06/30/2025 Location Description 245 North Rose Street, Suite 100, Kalamazoo, MI 49007 HUD Priority Needs Addressed Neighborhood Improvements Planned Activities The planned activity will be a public improvement, but the specific activity is still to be determined.
+Performance Outcomes An area-wide benefit will be provided to the residents of a CDBG-eligible neighborhood.